After a customer is ticketed and prior to commencement of travel, a customer with a 001

 The customer will receive the difference in the fares less the applicable change fee in

-the form of an AA travel voucher or MCO.
+the form of an American Airlines travel voucher or MCO.

-For tickets issued on or after August 9, 2007, AA will collect the change fee that applies to the original ticketed fare on all rollover transactions, including International, and will follow the same procedures as rollovers for Domestic itineraries.
+For tickets issued on or after August 9, 2007, American Airlines will collect the change fee that applies to the original ticketed fare on all rollover transactions, including International, and will follow the same procedures as rollovers for Domestic itineraries.